Introduction to VICUS Districts

 3D view of the heat network with navigation tree and network elements

-When you activate the Network element on the left side, several configuration tabs become available on the right side:
+When you activate the Network element on the left side, various configuration tabs become available on the right side:

 General tab